muhammad-shazab/sidekiq-client/README.md

 # Reporting Bugs or Feature Requests

 - Issues: please log issues in the issue tracker and submit a PR with a fix.
-- Feature Requests: if you are willing to PR, please log an issue with the outline of your proposal for discussion, followed by the PR.
+- Feature Requests: please log an issue with the outline of your proposal for discussion, followed by the PR.

 # How you can help

 - Add mocha test with assertions!
-- Add any feature you like
+- Add any feature you like (with tests)

 # License